datacamp-content/courses-introduction-to-shell/chapter4.md

 into a directory called `data.csv`.

 Instead,
-you have quote the files' names so that the shell treats each one as a single parameter:
+you have to quote the files' names so that the shell treats each one as a single parameter:

 ```{shell}